jacobdavie7/hbot/README.md

 * The lax home ruleset will allow any traffic OUT
 * The limited home ruleset will only allow HTTP/HTTPS/DNS traffic OUT
 * The standard home ruleset will allow all nessesary ports needed for daily-driver computer usage OUT
+* The local home ruleset will only allow all private IP's and localhost, NO internet access.
+Great for
 <br><br>
 * The server rulesets does not work with sudo and must be run as root
 * The webserver ruleset allows ssh, http, and https IN.
 Ports reqired for data out are allowed on a per-user basis.